swiftlang/swift/docs/CToSwiftNameTranslation.md

 This document gives a high-level description of how C and Objective-C declarations are translated to Swift, with particular focus on how names are adjusted.
 It is not attempting to be a *complete* description of everything the compiler does except with regards to how *names* are transformed; even there, some special cases that only apply to Apple's SDKs have been omitted.

+## Word boundaries

+Several forms of name translation are defined in terms of word boundaries.
+The word-splitting algorithm used by the Swift compiler is as follows: there is a boundary after

+1. An underscore ("\_").
+2. A series of two or more uppercase ASCII characters and the suffix "s", "es", or "ies" (e.g. "URLs", "VAXes")...unless the last uppercase letter is "I" and the suffix is "s", in which case it's just as likely to be an acronym followed by "Is" (i.e. "URLIs" is treated as "URL Is").
+2. A series of two or more uppercase ASCII characters followed by an uppercase ASCII character and then a lowercase ASCII character ("XMLReader" becomes "XML Reader").
+3. A series of two or more uppercase ASCII characters followed by a non-ASCII-alphabetic character. ("UTF8" becomes "UTF 8")
+4. A series of two or more uppercase ASCII characters at the end of the string.
+5. An uppercase ASCII character and any number of non-ASCII-uppercase, non-underscore characters ("ContrivedExample" becomes "Contrived Example").
+6. Any number of non-ASCII-uppercase, non-underscore characters ("lowercase\_example" becomes "lowercase \_ example").

 ## Enums

 1. Anonymous?
 Import elements as constants of the underlying type, *except* that Int is used for an inferred underlying type if all the cases fit in an Int32, since integer conversions are explicit in Swift.